 Start with 2-3 sessions per week, focusing on exercises that target major muscle groups.
 Bodyweight exercises like squats, lunges, push-ups, and planks are excellent choices.

 Gradually introduce weights or resistance bands as you become more comfortable.
+Remember, it doesn’t have to be crazy complicated workouts.
+Simple movements can have a huge impact.

 8. Beat Running Boredom